wonderfloyd/Hackathon-Corona/Ionic_Angular_Chatroom/README.md

 # Skeleton app for a chat room using Ionic 4 / angular

 A simple chat room.
 Every user logged in will be able to send and recieve messages to / from all other users.
-See [Issues](https://github.com/wonderfloyd/Skeleton_Chatroom_Ionic_Angular/issues) for what's still missing / not working properley.
+Look in [Issues](https://github.com/wonderfloyd/Hackathon-Corona/issues) for the 📬 icon to see what's still missing / not working properley.

 ----
+## Tech stack
+### App
+- TypeScript
+- Ionic 4 / Angular
+- Capacitor
+- Firebase

+### E2E Testing
+- Jasmine
+- Protractor
+- Appium

 ## Install and run dev enviroment
 ### Set up Firebase
 1. Open [Firebase conosle](https://console.firebase.google.com/) and start a new project.